A two-week-long staffroom diary

 20 January 1997 was the D-day I poured a drop of myself into the pond of the old and respectable staff.
 Each of them has already had the experience of having me at school.
 Once I used to be one of the students on the other side of the teaching process, but hopefully, I did not use to be one of their nightmares.
 Throughout a year of working with them, seeing them on frequent staffroom meetings, committees and all those birthday celebrations, I often felt like a fish out of water, but gradually I have become a colleague.

-with a few thankful words, especially my office-mate English teacher who has been extremely kind and helpful during those times at the beginning.
+Today, as I am writing this diary, I feel like going back to the holy staffroom and address most of them with a few thankful words, especially my office-mate English teacher who has been extremely kind and helpful during those times at the beginning.
 Since I work as a part-time English teacher and teach twelve hours a week on Mondays, Wednesdays and Fridays, I will concentrate more on general description of the situation at our school, comment on the state of mutual relationships, and mention typical features of life and habits there rather than report on times, dates, names, etc.

 Monday, 8 December 1997.
 Mondays of this season are very pleasant ones.
 I saw some smiling colleagues on my way, with snow on their shoulders, and I saw a few cheerful ones in corridors already hurrying with fresh copies for their morning students.
 On Mondays, the staffroom is usually deserted until 9 o'clock.
 Then teachers, having just woken up all sleeping faces in their classrooms and made them see they are at school, finally seek the shelter in the staffroom for the first time to breathe a sigh and to share a word about the morning behaviour and to catch up with the latest news and gossips.
 Or, usually in my case, to rest for a while in one of all-round comfortable armchairs, gather oneself, greet present colleagues, and to let one's eyes rest either on the latest notices on a lot of notice-board space or to browse through a daily newspaper.
 The weekend is the main issue of all debates on most Monday mornings and the atmosphere is very friendly indeed.